 To make a globe, you first need a ball!
 This must be as perfect as possible because each error will be multiplied by Pi: imagine that a molding defect of 1/2 mm results in a diameter difference of 1.5 mm.
 It may seem small but it is more than enough to be visible.
 Several methods can be used to create this ball.
 We will forget here models made of extruded plastic, used for schoolchildren globes.
 The Renaissance specimens were often made from a papier-mâché core covered with a thin layer of plaster, which gives them a certain lightness but also a greater fragility.
 There are also some globes made of glass or crystal, sometimes even mouth-blown.
 The advantage then being to have a translucent support which, with a suitable background map and a light device, can display a map of the physical or geopolitical world.
 At Globe Sauter, the globes are solely made of reinforced plaster.
 Why?
 Because we find it cool and vintage, but especially because this process allows us to get globes resistant to manipulation while having a certain mass giving you the feeling of actually carrying the earth in your hands!
-For very large models, dedicated to staying on a stand, we use resin and fiberglass to control the weight.

 We have developed several background maps that are mainly based on the NaturalEarth data (www.naturalearthdata.com) and adapted to different diameters.
 Every point, every city and every place on the map has been thoughtfully chosen to ensure both maximum meaning and maximum readability.
 We do not find it very wise to place 5000 places on a globe of 20 cm diameter because even if you have very good eyes, it will be very difficult to read the borders of countries ...
 In contrary, we will be happy to add your birthplace, the precise place of your first kiss and any other place that counts for you!
 Once the map is ready, we transform it into gores and print it on watercolor paper with pigment inks.
 Our printer and consumables used allow us to claim the label Digigraphie, guarantee of extreme quality!